 Past performance is not a guarantee or a reliable indicator of future results.

-This material has been distributed for informational purposes only and should not be considered as investment advice or a recommendation of any particular security, strategy or investment product.
+This material contains the opinions of the authors but not necessarily those of PIMCO and such opinions are subject to change without notice.
+This material is distributed for informational purposes only and should not be considered as investment advice or a recommendation of any particular security, strategy or investment product.
 Information contained herein has been obtained from sources believed to be reliable, but not guaranteed.
-No part of this material may be reproduced in any form, or referred to in any other publication, without express written permission.
-PIMCO is a trademark of Allianz Asset Management of America L.P. in the United States and throughout the world. © 2018 PIMCO.